Efficient Cross-Validation for Sparse Linear Regression: Numerical Experiments

 \section{Numerical Experiments}

 We now present numerical experiments testing our proposed methods.
-First, in Section~\ref{sec:compExactLOOCV}, we study the computational savings of using Algorithm~\ref{alg:parametricK} over a complete grid search when optimizing the $k$-fold error, as a function of the sparsity parameter $\tau$.
-Then, in Section~\ref{sec:comp_real}, we compare the statistical performance of the coordinate descent algorithm proposed in Section~\ref{sec:corddescent} with alternatives in the literature.
+First, in Section~\ref{sec:compExactLOOCV}, we {isolate the algorithmic impact of Algorithm~\ref{alg:parametricK} when optimizing the $k$-fold cross-validation error with respect to the sparsity parameter $\tau$.
+Then, in Section~\ref{sec:comp_real}, we evaluate the statistical performance of the entire alternating minimization pipeline proposed in Section~\ref{sec:corddescent} (jointly minimizing $\gamma$ and $\tau$) against widely used sparse regression software packages. {We make our code available at \cite{EfficientCrossValidation}.}}